fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 ### Commands

 Commands are used to command the component from the ground system or a command sequencer.
 We will add a command named `BLINKING_ON_OFF` to turn on or off the blinking LED.
-This command will take in an argument named `on_off` of type `Fw.On`.
+This command will take in an argument named `onOff` of type `Fw.On`.

 Inside your `led-blinker/Components/Led` directory, open the file `Led.fpp` and search for the following: